NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/inv_inventory_events.md

 ### Container Events

 All container event payloads are `FInventoryContainerEventPayload` or specific subtypes.
+The following events are broadcast by the Inventory Manager.

+Additionally, the **Container Instance** exposes the `HandleContainerEvent` function that allows the instance to handle its own events, as those are triggered by the Inventory Manager.

 <table>
     <tr>